Lomkit/NuxtStats/README.md

 }
 ```

+## Testing mode

+While the application is in test mode, nothing will be sent to the lomkit portal.

 ## Usage
 You can use **$stats** in almost any context using `ctx.$stats` or `app.$stats` or `this.$stats` (Including store actions).